 When you’re ready to bake, heat the oven to 230 C Fan and take your batter out of the fridge.
 Your mix will have a thick layer formed on top, so whisk it together again to make it of even consistency.
 When the oven reaches the temperature, pour your Canelé mix into the mould leaving some space for them to rise.
 Since I use a “floppy” silicone mould, I tend to fill them halfway and put them in the oven.
 Then top them up to avoid any spillage.
-Alternatively, you may want to use a tray underneath the silicone mould, but make sure it’s hot before putting the moulds on top, or your canelés won’t have crispy tops.
+Alternatively, you may want to use a baking sheet / baking tray underneath the silicone mould, but make sure it’s hot before putting the moulds on top, or your canelés won’t have crispy tops.

 Don’t fill your mould before your oven preheats, as the flour will rise to the top again and your Canelés will be uneven consistency when baked.

 Your Canelés de Bordeaux will be dark in colour, crispy to touch and puffed up slightly when you take them out of the oven.
 Leave them in the moulds for at least 10 minutes before you attempt to remove them.
 Just flip them upside down onto a large chopping board.
 Then transfer onto a cooling rack to cool completely.

 Make sure you let them cool completely before you eat them (I personally find this a huge challenge).
-They will firm up and won’t feel doughy in the middle.
+They will firm up and won’t feel doughy in the middle at room temperature.
+However, they should still have a tender custard center and thick caramelized crust.
 Canelés are best enjoyed with a cup of tea or coffee!

 If you made this lovely French Canelé Recipe without Rum, you may have one egg white left.
 Why not try one of our other recipes to it up:

 Canelés de Bordeaux Without Rum (in Silicone Mould)